 The biggest difficulty of using motivation theories to get the most out of your staff is that there’s no single approach that works for everyone.

 Ultimately, it’s part of a manager’s job to understand what motivates each employee.
-It’s not a quick and easy task, but the long-term gains of happy employees and increased productivity outweigh the time and effort of uncovering those motivations.
+It’s not a quick and easy task, but the long-term gains of happy employees and increased productivity outweigh the time and effort.

 What motivates your team - and what do they value most in your SME?
 Discover the A-Z guide of employee benefits with a free download.